CoolCake322/Creating-a-homelab-server-in-VirtualBox/1. Setting up truenas core/README.md

 datasets), and have individual permissions or flags.
 You can encrypt datasets using either the pool encryption created with the pool or with a separate dataset-level encryption configuration.

+Next
+    add users:
+        add family group with mom and dad add guest group for guests

 ## Software Used